Internet resources and business partners may use egress public IPs for access control lists (ACLs) to allow access to Internet hosted resources.

 Select the Cato-allocated public IP address you want to translate with NAT in the egress rule.
-If you need additional IP addresses, contact your reseller or sales engineer.
+The default license for each account includes 3 unique IPs that can be used by any PoP.
+If you need additional IP addresses, contact your partner or Sales Engineer.

 -